emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 The terms "payload" and "body" of a message are used as in {{RFC7959}}.
 The complete interchange of a request and a response body is called a (REST) "operation", while a request and response message (as matched by their tokens) is called an "exchange".
 An operation fragmented using {{RFC7959}} is called a "blockwise operation".
 A blockwise operation which is fragmenting the request body is called a "blockwise request operation".
 A blockwise operation which is fragmenting the response body is called a "blockwise response operation".

+Two blockwise operations between the same endpoint pair on the same resource are said to be "concurrent" if a block of the second request is exchanged even though the client still intends to exchange further blocks in the first operation.
+(Concurrent blockwise request operations are impossible with the options of {{RFC7959}} because the second operation's block overwrites any state of the first exchange.).

 # The Repeat Option # {#repeat}